rithin-pullela-aws/mcp-server/README.md

 A minimal Model Context Protocol (MCP) server for OpenSearch exposing 4 tools over stdio and sse server.

 ## Available tools
-- list_indices: Lists all indices in OpenSearch.
+- ListIndexTool: Lists all indices in OpenSearch.
-- get_index_mapping: Gets the mapping for specified index.
+- IndexMappingTool: Retrieves index mapping and setting information for an index in OpenSearch.
-- search_index: Searches an index using a query.
+- SearchIndexTool: Searches an index using a query written in query domain-specific language (DSL) in OpenSearch.
-- get_shards: Gets information about shards in OpenSearch cluster.
+- GetShardsTool: Gets information about shards in OpenSearch.

-> More tools coming soon
+> More tools coming soon.
+[Click here](DEVELOPER_GUIDE.md#contributing)

 ## User Guide
 ### Installation